meiyzhang/mrio-hhl-us-china-ext/README.md

 ## Overview

-This repository contains the full pipeline, data instructions, results, and LaTeX paper for a study that solves a real consumption-based carbon-accounting problem **two ways** — with a classical Leontief solve and with an explicitly constructed Harrow–Hassidim–Lloyd (HHL) quantum circuit — and compares them on genuine Eora26 2022 trade data.
+This repository contains the full pipeline, data instructions, and results, testing the MRIO-HHL algorithm on a real consumption-based accounting problem.

-The headline results:

 | Quantity | Value |
 |---|---|